ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/index.md

 * In [`Submissions`](04_submissions) you submit your work each week to the folder with your last name and a folder with the session index.
 You will submit all assignments to the same folder (the one with your last name).
     * Please do not submit files larger than 25 MB.
 Upload large files, e.g., in an Owncloud folder.
 Follow the same folder naming scheme as in Github.

+## Policies

+* Plagiarism: in programming the concept of plagiarism is somewhat elusive.
+We are working with open source tools and libraries, building upon the work of a multitude of people.
+You are encouraged and expected to tap into resources available online, copy-paste and tweak code you may not fully understand.
+However it is categorically forbidden to outsource work to people outside the course (e.g. your friend from CS) or plagiarize assignments as a whole.
+* Absences: you are responsible for what happens in class whether you are here or not.
+I will not repeat content for you that you have missed because you were not in class.
+* Participation: you are invited, encouraged, and expected to engage actively in discussion, reflection and activities.
+* Net addiction: you can exist for few hours without chatting, texting or emailing.
+I will notice if you don't pay attention and prefer that you only come to class if you are actually pay attention.
+* Recording: There are no recordings of the classes.
+No student may record any classroom activity without express written consent from me.
+If you have (or think you may have) a disability such that you need to record or tape classroom activities, you should contact the Office of Disability Resources to request an appropriate accommodation.

+[*Adapted from P. Pedercini with permission.*]

 ## Inclusivity Statement